epam/edp-install/docs/operator-guide/add-other-code-language.md

 ![jenkins-provisioner](../assets/operator-guide/ac_jenkins_provisioner.png "jenkins-provisioner")

 !!! note
     Application is one of the available options.
 Another option might be to add a library.
-Please refer to the [Add Library](../user-guide/add-library.md) page for details._
+Please refer to the [Add Library](../user-guide/add-library.md) page for details

 ## Related Articles